mjpclab/jquery-tab/README.md

 CSS class for bottom label container.

 `labelItemTemplate`
-Label-item's template.
+Label item's template.

+`labelItemClass`
+CSS class for bottom label item.

 `labelItemActiveClass`
-CSS class for active label-item.
+CSS class for active label item.

 `labelItemInactiveClass`
-CSS class for inactive label-item.
+CSS class for inactive label item.

 `pageContainerTemplate`
-Page-containers's template.
+Page containers's template.

+`pageContainerClass`
+CSS class for page container.

 `pageItemTemplate`
 Page-item's template.

+`pageItemClass`
+CSS class for page item.

 `pageItemActiveClass`
-CSS class for active page-item.
+CSS class for active page item.

 `pageItemInactiveClass`
-CSS class for inactive page-item.
+CSS class for inactive page item.

 `activeIndex`
 The default initial active index of the tab.
 Will be ignored if it can get value from `statusFieldSelector` or `statusHashTemplate`.